Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Known-Issues.md

 ### Error includes

-The error can be presented with one of the two following messages:

-- *failed to resolve table or column expression named*
+*failed to resolve table or column expression named*

-- *{"code": "BadRequest", "message": "{\r\n "error": {\r\n "code": "DraftClientException",\r\n "message": "The request had some invalid properties Activity D: 3332f9c0-b4d4-464b-8ec4-44a670ba745b."\r\n }\r\n}"}*

 ### Cause

-The underlying data isn't present in the Log Analytics table or there's no virtual machine associated to any VM Insights data collection rule.
+The underlying data is not present in the Log Analytics table.

 ### Resolution